BitcoinQnA/Bitcoiner.Guide/fork.md

   <img src="/assets/img/fork-step-08-02.jpg" class="responsive" style="max-width: 100%; height: auto;" />
 </p>

 Congratulations!
 You have successfully forked Bitcoiner.Guide, made a contribution, and opened a pull request.
-The project's maintainer, in this case BitcoinQnA, will review your changes.
+The project's maintainer, in this case QnA, will review your changes.
 He may accept them as they are, request changes, or discuss them with you.

 # Optional Steps
 ## Step 9: Making Additional Changes After Creating a Pull Request